Didsbury: Immigration from Europe

 Among the other German industrialists in Didsbury was Johann Georg Silkenstadt, a cotton merchant who moved to the area from Bremen in 1865.
 He and his wife Josephine Helene built Rose Bank on Palatine Road in West Didsbury in 1872.
 Their only daughter, Marie Louise, married William Murray Caldwell Greaves Bagshawe of Ford Hall in Chapel-en-le-Frith, Derbyshire.
 The Silkenstadts built for Greystoke Hall as a wedding present for them next to their family home.
 Marie Louise died of peritonitis in 1891, and her father died the following year.
 The grieving Josephine Silkenstadt created a 5 acre public botanical garden opposite their house, named Marie Louise Gardens in memory of her late daughter, and bequeathed it to Withington Urban District Council.
 The gardens and the Lodge were designed by the civil engineer Joshua Cartwright, and were formally opened in June 1903 by James Kenyon.

+The German industrialist Henry Gustav Simon migrated from Prussia to settle in Manchester.
+He and his family lived on Palatine Road in West Didsbury, before building Lawnhurst, a large house on Wilmslow Road.
+One of Simon's sons was Ernest Simon, who with his wife Shena Simon became established as noted social reformers in Manchester.